DreamEcho100/lognmaze/src/utils/core/appData/blogs/mazen-mohamed/7- async vs defer which one to use and when.md

 ---
 title: async vs defer which one to use and when
-Tags: javascript async vs defer
+tags: javascript async vs defer
 image_alt: the difference between async and defer
 thumbnailUrl: https://res.cloudinary.com/josefzacek/image/upload/v1520507339/blog/whats-the-difference-between-async-vs-defer-attributes.jpg
 description: both async and defer attributes downloaded the external script in parallel to parsing the page, but the difference is in their execution time